The Moody Blues: Arrival of Hayward and Lodge

-The three remaining members of the Moody Blues, Pinder, Thomas and Edge, assembled a new line-up in November 1966.
-The new members were bassist and vocalist John Lodge and guitarist and vocalist Justin Hayward.
-Lodge had been a bandmate of Pinder and Thomas in their pre-Moody Blues band El Riot & the Rebels.
-Hayward was formerly of the Wilde Three with famed UK singer Marty Wilde.
-He was recommended to Pinder by Eric Burdon of The Animals.
-Pinder phoned Hayward and was impressed when Hayward played him his single "London is Behind Me" (released in January 1966) during their car ride to meet the other members in Esher.
-Around this time "Boulevard de la Madeleine" became a hit single in Belgium and with the band's commercial success floundering in the UK, they relocated there almost immediately after Hayward and Lodge joined.
+The three remaining members of the Moody Blues, Pinder, Thomas and Edge, assembled a new line-up in October 1966.
+The new members were bassist and vocalist (and ex-El Riot & the Rebels member) John Lodge and guitarist and vocalist Justin Hayward.
+Hayward was formerly of the Wilde Three with famed UK singer Marty Wilde (father of future pop star Kim Wilde).
+He was recommended to Pinder by Eric Burdon of the Animals.
+Pinder phoned Hayward and was impressed when Hayward played him his single "London Is Behind Me" (released in January 1966) during their car ride to meet the other members in Esher.

+Around this time "Boulevard de la Madeleine" became a hit single in Belgium, and with the band's commercial success floundering in the UK, they relocated there almost immediately after Hayward and Lodge joined.

 By February 1967 the band had returned to the UK.
 Unable to get gigs, they had no choice but to play the cabaret circuit.
-This only lasted a short time and after a confrontation with an audience member at one show, who went backstage to berate the band on their performance, the band realised that continuing to play rhythm and blues covers without Denny Laine, whose voice had been the best suited to that style, was not working (in a 2005 interview, Hayward stated that the band continued playing their biggest hit "Go Now" after he and Lodge joined, with different members attempting lead vocal, but that it never sounded right).
-It was also becoming out of step with the times, with more bands focusing solely on their own material by this point and the psychedelic era underway.
-Although the band had only released original songs on record after The Magnificent Moodies in July 1965, the R&B covers were still the main focus of their live show until this point, after which the band focused on playing their own original songs (although the band's interpretation of the Animals' "Don't Let Me Be Misunderstood", sung by Hayward, would remain in their set into 1968, while a French television appearance in 1968 featured the band playing "I've Got a Dream" and "Bye Bye Bird" among other songs), with Hayward bringing a new musical influence to the band with his folk-influenced songwriting style.
+This lasted only a short time and after a confrontation with an audience member at one show, who went backstage to berate the band on their performance, the band realised that continuing to play rhythm and blues covers without Laine, whose voice had been the best suited to that style, was not working (in a 2005 interview, Hayward stated that the band continued playing their biggest hit "Go Now" after he and Lodge joined, with different members attempting lead vocal, but that it never sounded right).

+Although the band had only released original songs on record after The Magnificent Moodies in July 1965, the R&B covers were still the main focus of their live show until this point, after which the band focused primarily on playing their own original songs, with Hayward bringing a new musical influence to the band with his folk-inspired songwriting style.